 Applejack Pumpkin Patch has a pumpkin patch, play area, petting zoo, hayride, corn maze, zip line, big slide, and more activities included in admission.
 Some activities available for an additional fee.
 The artillery line and adult pedal cars are only available on the weekend.
 No outside food, no pets permitted.

-Cost: Admission is $9.
+Cost: Admission is $10 for ages 3 and up.
 Pumpkins are extra.
 Military and seniors get half-price admission with ID.
 No checks accepted.